hannajas/WP1-grotenete-analysis/README.md

         - When datatype = "Q", there are 3 segments defined.
 To link environmental data with the receivers each receiver can only get information from data-point that are located whitin the same segment.

     Plotting correlation functions

+Dynamic brownian bridge models
+* `dBBMM.R`
+    + setting the actel input.
+Work with receiver locations projected on the river center.